northosts/wuxt/README.md

 if the front-end is running by opening `http://localhost:3000`.
 You should be greeted by the **Wuxt** intro-screen.

-Check even if **_BrowserSync_** is running, by doing a minor change to the front-page.
-The change should directly be visible on the front-page as well.
+Check if **_BrowserSync_** is running, by doing a minor change to the front-page.
+The change should directly be visible on the front-page without manually reloading the page.

 ## WordPress Rest API endpoints
 <a name="ep"/>